America benefits as technology delivers a safer, more efficient rail network.

 At the heart of this effort are petabytes of data that contain the keys to unlocking the next era of freight rail innovation.
 Today, we are just starting to reach the volume of data and analytical capabilities needed to uncover vital insights that will inform nearly every aspect of railroad operations.
-Railroads have been testing automated rail track inspection technology, which is integrated directly into rail cars to inspect track as the train is in motion.
+Railroads have been testing automated rail track inspection technology, which is integrated directly into rail cars to inspect tracks as the train is in motion.

-Before this technology arrived, track inspections were time and labor intensive.
-The technology used in these automated inspections can detect tiny defects invisible to the human eye, while enabling railroads to inspect up to eight times as much track each day.
+Before this technology arrived, track inspections were time and labor-intensive.
+The technology used in these automated inspections can detect tiny defects invisible to the human eye while enabling railroads to inspect up to eight times as much track each day.
 The new approach shows efficiency doesn’t compromise safety.
 The number of train accidents attributed to broken rail dropped 27% between May 2019 and May 2020, in large part due to continuous rail inspection technology, according to the Federal Railroad Administration.